junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 ♦ If a mother’s breasts produce little or no milk, she should continue to eat well, drink lots of liquids and let the baby suck her breasts often.

-After each breastfeeding, give the baby, by cup (not bottle), some other type of milk— like boiled cow’s or goat’s milk, canned milk, or powdered milk.
+After each breastfeeding, give the baby, by cup (not bottle), some other type of milk,  like boiled cow’s or goat’s milk, canned milk, or powdered milk.
 (Do not use condensed milk.)
 Add a little sugar or vegetable oil to any of these milks.

 **Note:** Whatever type of milk is used, some cooled, boiled water should be added.